RafaGago/mini-async-log-c/readme.md

 At compile time
 ---------------

--The format string is validated (C++ only).
+- The format string is validated (C++ only).

--A "static const" data structure is created containing the format string, the severity, a code for each data type and the number of compressed datatypes (if enabled).
+- A "static const" data structure is created containing the format string, the severity, a code for each data type and the number of compressed datatypes (if enabled).
 All the previous data can be passed with just the overhead of one pointer.

 At run time
 ---------------

--A log call is made.
+- A log call is made.

--The passed arguments are stored on the stack after being passed through a type-specific conversion function, which leaves the data type ready to serialize and to retrieve it size on the wire.
+- The passed arguments are stored on the stack after being passed through a type-specific conversion function, which leaves the data type ready to serialize and to retrieve it size on the wire.
 The conversion function is most cases just doing nothing.
 Easy for the compiler to optimize away.

--The required payload size for serializing the unformatted log entry is computed, taking as input the transformed type on the step above.
+- The required payload size for serializing the unformatted log entry is computed, taking as input the transformed type on the step above.
 For simple cases it's just a compile time constant (sizeof (type)).
 Again easy to be optimized away.

--Memory for an intrusive linked list node and all the serialization payload is requested from the logger in a single contiguous memory chunk.
+- Memory for an intrusive linked list node and all the serialization payload is requested from the logger in a single contiguous memory chunk.

--The pointer to the "static const" data structure and the payload data is serialized on the memory chunk after the intrusive linked list node (unused at this point).
+- The pointer to the "static const" data structure and the payload data is serialized on the memory chunk after the intrusive linked list node (unused at this point).

--The intrusive node is passed to the logging queue.
+- The intrusive node is passed to the logging queue.

--At some point the consumer thread fetches the node, deserializes it, applies formatting, forwards it to the log destinations/sinks and then frees the node memory.
+- At some point the consumer thread fetches the node, deserializes it, applies formatting, forwards it to the log destinations/sinks and then frees the node memory.

 The log queue
 -------------